grassknoted/SAST-using-ML/README.md

 # SAST-with-ML

 Application Security using Source code testing and Machine Learning.
+A project done in collaboration with [HCL Technologies](https://www.hcltech.com/).

 ### Getting started
 All the learning models can be found in the ```models``` folder.